lordmulder/wma2wav/Readme.txt

-  -a           Enable "aggressive" sync correction mode (not recommended) -n           No sync correction (can not use with '-a' or '-x') -d           Use "default" audio output format (e.g. Stereo, 16-Bit)
+  -a           Enable "aggressive" sync correction mode (not recommended) -n           No sync correction (can not use with '-a' or '-x') -d           Use "default" audio output format (e.g. Stereo, 16-Bit) -h           Prints a list of available command-line options

 Example:
   wma2wav.exe -i "c:\my music\input.wma" -o "c:\my music\output.wav"